syntithenai/hermod/README.md

 The software is provided as a suite of microservices that collaborate using a shared MQTT server.
 Services include
 - audio capture and playback services for local hardware
-- audio to text - automated speech recognition(ASR)  using streaming for fastest transcriptions
+- audio to text - automated speech recognition(ASR)  using streaming for fastest transcriptions.
+Includes implementations for Deepspeech, IBM Watson and Google
-- hotword optimised audio to text
+- hotword optimised audio to text using picovoice.
 - text to speech (TTS)
 - RASA based Natural Language Understanding (NLU) to determine intents and slots from text
 - RASA routing using machine learning of stories to translate a history of intents and slots into a choice about the next action.